Bearpaw11/capstoneSpringTrackThatTrack/README.md

 Being an avid vinyl record collector that has more that 400 records in my collection, I find myself having a hard time keeping my collection organized and remembering what records I actually have in my collection.
 This web application was created to solve this problem by virtually helping a user organize all the records in their collection.

 ## About
 Track That Track is a vinyl record management system.
-A user may sign up. signin and create a visual representation of all the records they own.
+A user may sign up, signin and create a visual representation of all the records they own.
 There is full CRUD functionality that allows user to add, update and delete a record from their collection.
 Data is visually displayed in alphabetical order by artist with an image of the album cover.
 User may also create a wish list of records that they are wanting to add to their collection with full Crud operations as well.